Current Research

 Water scarcity stems from two major branches.
 First, the amount of water available per capita decreases significantly as our populations grow.
 In arid regions, as climate change takes hold, the total water supply is expected to decrease as well, compounding the issue of limited water availability.
 However, the second issue of water scarcity is of higher concern.
 Ill management of our current water supplies has led to a significant decrease in the quality of water available for human use.
 The future of water depends on us to start creating new and reviving old water sources through water treatment.

-This research is specifically focusing on the desalination of concentrated brines.
-These brines are generated throughout industry.
-They are a by-products of seawater desalination through reverse osmosis, beef and cheese processing, inland brackish water desalination, oil and natural gas extraction, and more.
+he REACH CoLab has conducted research on the desalination of concentrated brines that are generated throughout industry.
+They are by-products of seawater desalination through reverse osmosis, beef and cheese processing, inland brackish water desalination, oil and natural gas extraction, and more.
 Our goal is to increase the amount of water recovered from water treatment technologies by further treating their wastewaters into a clean water source and dry salts through zero-liquid discharge.

 Technologies that we study include membrane distillation, mechanical vapor compression, and electrodialysis.
 These three systems are able to remove more salt from brines that other desalination technologies, such as reverse osmosis which is pressure driven, because they are thermally and electrically driven.
 Unfortunately, these technologies are expensive to build and operate and are much less efficient in producing clean water.
 However, because these systems are thermally and electrically driven, we evaluate the potential of these systems to operate using low-grade thermal waste heat and renewable electricity for power.